-One of the greatest advantages of meeting new people is that they will motivate you to visit new places and try new things, like a tomato soup from geothermal green houses in Iceland.
-Thank you Elena, Alex and Sol for the trip.
+One of the biggest advantages of meeting new people, especially, when it happens during the Reykjavik International Film Festival is that they will not only recommend you films but also motivate you to visit new places and to try new things, like a tomato soup from geothermal greenhouses in Iceland.
+Thank you Elena, Alex, and Sol for the trip.

-Everything about this place is cute, even this bank milk converted into a welcoming sign.
+Everything about this place is charming, even this bank milk converted into a welcoming sign.

-The tomato farm located in the area of the most known must see of Iceland – the Golden Circle, becomes more and more popular, especially because of their bread.
-As tourists say: the best in the World.
-Visit yourself to have your own opinion on that.
+This geothermal tomato farm is located in the area of the famous the Golden Circle and it becomes more and more popular, especially because of their tasty bread.
+According to some tourists – the best in the world.
+You have to try it yourself.

-Bees, brought from continental Europe pollinate tomatoes in order to give us this special meal.
+Bees, brought here from continental Europe pollinate tomatoes to give us this extraordinary meal.

-Mineral-rich hot water, special king of lighting and clean environment, that all contribute to a taste of every meal served here.
+Mineral-rich hot water, special kind of lighting and clean environment, that all contribute to a taste of every meal served here.

 Everything in this place is about tomatoes and everything smells like tomatoes.